raqclf/Immobility-during-a-pandemic/README.md

 Cleaned data available in .zip.

-Raw data collected from the following APIs:
+Raw data collected from the following sources and APIs:
-Eurostat
-UHNCR
+-Eurostat;
+-UHNCR;
+-Our World in Data.